Buckskin Pass

 The Maroon Bells-Snowmass Wilderness covers more than 174,000 acres in the White River and Gunnison National Forests and has elevations that exceed 14,000 feet.
 Over 100 miles of constructed trails are available for both foot and horse travel in this area, and hikers and backpackers are treated to scenery that is nothing short of spectacular: panoramic high passes, beautiful alpine lakes, quaking aspen groves, meadows sprinkled with wildflowers and jagged peaks.
 Unfortunately, the area is close to Snowmass and Aspen, and it gets a significant amount of trail traffic, particularly in the summer around Maroon Lake.

-- click to see trail photos from this hike to Snowmass Lake: July 22, 1998
+- click for more photos from this hike to Snowmass Lake: July 22, 1998

-- click to view a trip report of this backpacking trip over Buckskin Pass: July 22, 1998 (password required)
+- click for a trip report and Daytimer report from this backpacking trip in Maroon Bells: July 22, 1998 (password required)

-- click to view a backcountry log from this hike to Snowmass Lake: July 22, 1998
+- click for a backcountry log from this hike to Snowmass Lake: July 22, 1998 (password required)